hannesphillips/Documentation/setenv_getenv.md

     if(ppath == NULL)                       //error checking
       perror("getenv");
     cout << "$HOME = " << ppath << endl;    //prints the environment of $PWD

+Output: of this code would be `$HOME = /class/classes/username` this is because the char variable `ppath` is getting the environment from `getenv("HOME")` and the environment of `$HOME` is `/class/classes/username`.
+So `ppath` points to that environment.
+There is also proper error checking to make sure that `$HOME` has a environment and if it does not the `perror` is called.

     if(-1==setenv("PWD",ppath,1))           //since the overwrite paramater is non-zero it replaces environment perror("setenv");                     //of $PWD with the value of ppath which is defined by the environment
                                             //of $HOME

+This is to change the environment of `$PWD` in this case it take the value that the `ppath` is pointing to which in this case is `/class/classes/username` which is also `$HOME`.
+The overwrite paramater is non-zero so it replaces the environment of `$PWD` to `ppath`

     ppath = getenv("PWD");                  //gets the environment of $PWD if(ppath == NULL)                       //error checking
       perror("getenv");
     cout << "$PWD = " << ppath << endl;     //the value should now be the same as the value of $HOME

+Output: of this code would be `$PWD = /class/classes/username` this is because the char variable ppath is getting the environment from `getenv("PWD")` and the environment of `$PWD` is `/class/classes/username`.
+So ppath points to that environment.
+There is also proper error checking to make sure that `$PWD` has a environment and if it does not the `perror` is called.
 Output 1:

     $PWD = /class/classes/username/CS100